 - Petitioners battered or subject to extreme cruelty by their spouses after entering the marriage in good faith;

-- Dependants battered or subject to extreme cruelty by either their CR-1 parent or US citizen parent, after the CR-1 parent entered the marriage in good faith; or
+- Dependents battered or subject to extreme cruelty by either their CR-1 parent or US citizen parent after the CR-1 parent entered the marriage in good faith or

 It is relevant to note that when filing an I-751 petition, either personally or with the aid of a Bronx immigration attorney, it is imperative to include additional evidence to form I-751 to demonstrate that the marriage was in good faith and other necessary factors that may be taken into consideration in deciding whether to remove the conditions.

 The Consequence of Failure to File an I-751 Petition

 The I-751 Petitions are necessary because the permanent residence status vested by the grant of CR-1 visas is not renewable.
 Upon the expiration of the two (2) years granted, holders of CR-1 visas risk losing their permanent residence status and asked to leave the US if their status is not regularized (via the I-751 Petitions) within the ninety (90) days window before the expiration of the CR-1 visas.